55 Unforgettable Chocolate Valentine’s Day Desserts That Say "I Love You"

-From easy brownies and elegant chocolate truffles to showstopping chocolate cakes and soufflés, here are 54 irresistible ways to indulge in the cacao bean this Valentine’s Day.
+From easy brownies and elegant chocolate truffles to showstopping chocolate cakes and pies, here are our best chocolate desserts for Valentine's Day

 A box of chocolates on Valentine’s Day is a lovely gesture, but it just can’t compare to Valentine's Day treats made in your own kitchen.
 Homemade rich chocolate truffles, cakes, pies, and even fancy soufflés are more memorable, more personal (and hey, more show-offy) for your loved ones than the stuff you get in a restaurant or store.
 Plus, homemade chocolate desserts make for uber-romantic gifts — and super-special ways to cap off dinner.

-While lists of Valentine's Day dessert recipes do often include beautiful fruit tarts, red velvet cake, pastel-colored French macarons, raspberry linzer cookies, and fancy caramels, save those non-chocolaty treats for another day; February 14th should be all about chocolate.
+While lists of Valentine's Day dessert recipes do often include beautiful fruit tarts, red velvet cake, pastel-colored French macarons, raspberry linzer cookies, and fancy caramels, in my book, February 14th should be all about chocolate.
 Chocolate is decadent, chocolate is sexy, chocolate is romantic.
-Here are 54 mouthwatering ways to create chocolate desserts from your own kitchen.
+Do you need anymore convincing?

 Jump ahead to: